 Do not use amantadine to treat influenza because of the risk of antimicrobial resistance.

-- Children < 5 years of age, especially those < 2 years of age
+- Children < 5 years of age, espectíally those < 2 years of age

-- Patients who are pregnant and in the first 2 weeks postpartum
+- Individuals who are or will be pregnant or ≤ 2 weeks postpartum during influenza season

-- Patients with chronic medical conditions (e.g., asthma; , heart disease, CKD, diabetes mellitus; , immunosuppression)
+- Individuals with chronic medical conditions (e.g., asthma; , heart disease, CKD, diabetes mellitus)

 - Nursing home residents